galacean/galacean.github.io/docs/first-game.md

 # Overview

+> This tutorial is applicable to Galacean 1.0.0-beta and above.

 Before coding, we need to plan in our minds the general flow of how to achieve and the game, so we will divide this article into the following sections:

 - Demand analysis.